torrust/torrust-index/docs/containers.md

 > NOTE: Inside the container it is necessary to expose a socket with the wildcard address `0.0.0.0` so that it may be accessible from the host.
 Verify that the configuration that the sockets are wildcard.

-### Volumes
+### Mapped Volumes

-By default the container will use install volumes for `/var/lib/torrust/index`, `/var/log/torrust/index`, and `/etc/torrust/index`, however for better administration it good to make these volumes host-mapped.
+By default the container will install volumes for `/var/lib/torrust/index`, `/var/log/torrust/index`, and `/etc/torrust/index`, however for better administration it good to make these volumes host-mapped.

 The argument to host-map volumes is `--volume`, with the format: `--volume=[host-src:]container-dest[:<options>]`.